Victorian Marmalade - Dwyne (Dwine) Genealogy & Personal Site

 5. Remove from heat, drain off and retain liquid, allow to cool.

-6. - - - Note: Jam pot should be quite deep, mixture will spit.
+6. - - - Note: Jam pot should be quite deep, only fill ¼, mixture will spit and can boil up.

-11. Place a test plate in your fridge
+10. Place a test plate in your fridge.

 12. When boiling you are looking for a finish temperature of 219-220f (103.5c) measured at centre of jam pot and liquid: